Long Point Bay: Ontario's Prime Duck Hunting Grounds

 The wings are set on the drake mallard as it coasts into the decoys in front of us.

 The wings are set on the drake mallard as it coasts into the decoys in front of us.
-My stepson Collin and I open fire but the duck retreats rapidly.
+My stepson Collin and I open fire, but the duck retreats rapidly.

 Guide Glen Rohrer of Coletta Bay Guides did his part and called the bird into range, but the shooters came up short.
 Glen uncases his gun and offers a little assistance.
-My hope is Collin can get his first duck.
+My hope is that Collin can get his first duck.
 Although he has hunted for four years, he still hasn't connected.

 We are hunting on Long Point Bay, one of the prime staging areas for waterfowl in eastern North America.
 The long history of duck hunting here has helped to keep the wetlands surrounding Long Point in pristine condition.
 The Long Point Company is a large hunting club, established in 1866, that once owned most of the sand peninsula and its wetlands.
 It turned the area that was becoming a haven for market hunters into a private hunting club and saved it from development.
 Much of the point was donated to the Canadian government back in the 1960s.